queer-community-allies/queer-community-allies/resources/index.md

 - [SafeUT](https://safeut.med.utah.edu)
 - Other help?
 Domestic Abuse?
 Housing?
 Legal?
 Food?
 One place to start is [Utah211](https://211utah.org).

 If you or someone you know is in crisis call the National Suicide Prevention Lifeline at 1-800-273-8255 or text CONNECT to 741741 for the National Crisis Text Line.
-More at [Utah Pride Center Suicide Prevention](https://utahpridecenter.org/prevention). #SafeHands #CoronaKindness #SchoolSafety #COVID19
+More at [Utah Pride Center Suicide Prevention](https://utahpridecenter.org/prevention). #mentalhealthmatters #pandemicmentalhealth #lgbtqmentalhealth #mentalhealthawareness #suicideprevention #lgbtq #bornperfect #equalitymatters #accelerateacceptance #prideeverywhere

 ## 🏳️‍🌈 Online Glossaries of Queer Terms